 You can create your focus plan in the MyAnalytics dashboard or in the Outlook add-in:

-In the header of the Focus page of your personal dashboard, select Get started.
+In the header of the Focus page of your personal dashboard, select Book time now.

 To check the progress of your focus plan

 After your plan has started, you can check your progress and make sure that you have focus time booked every day over the upcoming two weeks.
 If the plan has run for at least few days, it will have numbers to report.

 In the MyAnalytics dashboard, select Focus in the left navigation pane.
 A panel opens up to display statistics about your focus time:

 An important metric on this page is displayed under Last week.
 It shows how many days you had focus time last week.